Yondani Butt

 In the early 2000s, Butt suffered damage to his vocal cords, and retired from conducting.
 However, in 2009 he returned to the podium, working with the London Symphony Orchestra to record many of the Austro-German classics, including Beethoven, Brahms, Schumann and Wagner, as well as works by Tchaikovsky, and a disc of French classics.

 Butt was also a composer.
 He studied free counterpoint and composition with Bernhard Heiden.
 In Indiana, he studied piano with Sidney Foster, a protégé of Isabelle Vengerova and David Saperton at the Curtis Institute.
-In Michigan, he studied ensemble with Eugene Bossart (1917-2011) and piano with Karen Keys.
+In Michigan, he studied ensemble with Eugene Bossart (1917–2011) and piano with Karen Keys.

-Butt died on August 27, 2014 (10:45am on August 28, 2014 Beijing Standard Time) after a sudden illness while living in China.
+Butt died on August 28, 2014, after a sudden illness while living in China.